MrYossu/Pixata.Utilities/Pixata.Google/README.md

 If this isn't clear, then I very strongly recommend you read [Functional Programming in C#](https://www.manning.com/books/functional-programming-in-c-sharp?query=functional%20programming%20c#), which is one of the best C# books I've read (and re-read, and re-read...) for a long time.
 Once you are familiar with the concepts, the above will be much clearer.

+**Small note** - The one (current) exception to the rule above is the `CreateFolder` method, which returns a `Task<Either<Exception, string>>` rather than a `TryAsync<T>`.
+I had trouble converting this method from the current form to use `TryAsync<T>`, and so left it for now.
+The usage is the same, so this is purely an internal issue, so probably wasn't really worth the note.

 ## The classes
 ### GoogleDriveHelper
 This allows easy access to a Google Drive account.
 You will need to inject an instance of the class into your code.